AgaPlatform/Installation-Guides/aga-node-factory-install-guide/aganode_20_odroid.md

 * **Copy / Paste**: If you are using Windows and the PuTTY SSH client, you can copy text from the shell by selecting it with your mouse (no need to click anything), and paste stuff at the cursor position with a right-click anywhere in the ssh window.

-### Connecting to the Pi
+### Connecting to the ODROID
-Now it’s time to connect to the Pi via SSH and get to work.
+Now it’s time to connect to the ODROID via SSH and get to work.
 For that, a Secure Shell (SSH) client is needed.
 Install, start and connect:

 - Windows: PuTTY ([Website](https://www.putty.org))
 - Mac OS: built-in SSH client (see [this article](http://osxdaily.com/2017/04/28/howto-ssh-client-mac/))